-Next we consider the case when an real edge interaction can be implemented.
+Next we consider the case when a real edge interaction can be implemented.
 If the norm of the interaction is less than $1$, then we can cancel out the external field.

 \begin{lemma} Let $\cst>1$ and $\cst'>1$.
 Let $\ybeta$ and $z$ be two roots of unity and $z\neq \pm 1$.
 Suppose some real number $w\in (-1,1)$ as an edge interaction is implementable for the Ising model with edge interaction $\ybeta$ and external field $z$.
 Then we have \CNonzeroNIsing{\cst}{\ybeta} \Reduce{T} \CNonzeroNIsing{(\cst \cst')}{\ybeta,z}. \end{lemma} \begin{proof} Let $G=(V,E)$ be an input to \CNonzeroNIsing{\cst}{\ybeta}.
 Assume $\ZIsing{G}{\ybeta}\neq 0$ as otherwise we are done.
 Suppose $|V|=n$, $|E|=m$, and $V=\{v_i|1\leq i\leq n\}$.